Swiss Alps Jungfrau-Aletsch, Switzerland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and J. Ensure that you pick the correct type.
-The vast majority of adapters currently being sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and J. Check that you choose the necessary type.
+The majority of adapters on sale are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most places.

 Luggage scale to avoid fees